konicst1/lorattack/README.md

 * **Configure transmitter:** Refer to the Sniffer Configuration section for details on configuring transmitter parameters used during replay attacks (e.g., frequency, gain).

-This revised section avoids code snippets and focuses on user-friendly descriptions of the attack functionalities.
-It also clarifies the purpose of each attack option.
-### Exit

-This option exits the LoRAttack tool.

 ### Attack simulation guidelines
 TBD